mandyHahn/NUM_Alert/README.md

  All information comes from https://www.worldometers.info/coronavirus/

-**Limitations/Restrictions:**<br>
+<br>**Limitations/Restrictions:**<br>
-Windows 10 Exclusive due to how the notifications are processed.<br>
+- Windows 10 Exclusive due to how the notifications are processed.<br>
-Notification duration is limited not only by the input, but by what the limit is in the user settings.
+- Notification duration is limited not only by the input, but by what the limit is in the user settings.
- - In Windows 10, this can be changed in settings -> Ease of Access -> Show notifications for<br><br>
+  - In Windows 10, this can be changed in settings -> Ease of Access -> Show notifications for
-If the installation path does not exist, then the program can not be prevented from being closed.
+- If the installation path does not exist, then the program can not be prevented from being closed.
   - An example program is steam, however steam applications can regularly be closed Depending on the selected programs, unsaved changes will be ignored.
-The user will not be prompted to save beforehand.<br><br>
+The user will not be prompted to save beforehand.
-Some programs, in their install path, have extra .exe files, such as UnityCrashHandler.exe.
+- Some programs, in their install path, have extra .exe files, such as UnityCrashHandler.exe.
- - If another unrelated app also uses UnityCrashHandler, it will also be closed.<br><br>
+  - If another unrelated app also uses UnityCrashHandler, it will also be closed.
-Upon adding an item to the "banned" list, it will not automatically be closed.
+- Upon adding an item to the "banned" list, it will not automatically be closed.
 "Focus mode" must be turned on.
-Restricted programs will only be shut down on a timer of 1 minute to prevent resource hogging.
+- Restricted programs will only be shut down on a timer of 1 minute to prevent resource hogging.
 In theory, the program may still be opened.
-The amount of "notification time" MAY NOT exceed "time".
+- The amount of "notification time" MAY NOT exceed "time".
 Meaning, you CAN NOT create 2 alerts that happen every minute that each last 59 seconds without breaking the program.
-The COVID cases runs in headless mode, which has been known to be unreliable.
+- The COVID cases runs in headless mode, which has been known to be unreliable.
-Chrome Version 97.0.4692.71 (the most recent version) is needed.
+- Chrome Version 97.0.4692.71 (the most recent version) is needed.
   - To update, open Google Chrome.
 Press the 3 buttons in the top right of the screen.
 Click "help", then "About Google Chrome".
 The update should automatically start installing if needed.